These indicators are mostly for travel and entertainment – some of the sectors that will recover very slowly.

 With so many schools closed, the leisure travel season might have lasted longer than usual this year, but it is unlikely business travel will pickup significantly in the Fall.

-This graph, based on weekly data from the U.S. Energy Information Administration (EIA), shows gasoline consumption compared to the same week last year of .
+This graph, based on weekly data from the U.S. Energy Information Administration (EIA), shows gasoline supplied compared to the same week last year of .

-At one point, gasoline consumption was off almost 50% YoY.
+At one point, gasoline supplied was off almost 50% YoY.

-As of August 21st, gasoline consumption was only off about 8% YoY (about 92% of normal).
+As of August 28th, gasoline supplied was only off about 7% YoY (about 93% of normal).

 Note: I know several people that have driven to vacation spots – or to visit family – and they usually would have flown.
-So this might be boosting gasoline consumption over the summer.
+So this might be boosting gasoline consumption over the summer – and summer vacation might have lasted a little longer this year.

 This graph is from Apple mobility.
 From Apple: “This data is generated by counting the number of requests made to Apple Maps for directions in select countries/regions, sub-regions, and cities.”
 This is just a general guide – people that regularly commute probably don’t ask for directions.